 As part of addiction treatment, cognitive behavioral therapy helps a person confront and cope with thought patterns and problems in their life which drive addictive behaviors.
-Several addiction treatment facilities, including all Addiction Campuses’ rehab centers, offer CBT as part of a comprehensive treatment program.
+Several addiction treatment facilities, including all Vertava Health’ rehab centers, offer CBT as part of a comprehensive treatment program.

 What Is Cognitive Behavioral Therapy?

 Cognitive behavioral therapy is a combination of two therapeutic approaches, cognitive therapy, and behavioral therapy.
 As a psychotherapy, or “talk therapy,” the addicted individual and therapist build a therapeutic alliance that uses talking as a means to promote healing and the learning of healthy behaviors.
 Examples of psychotherapists who provide these services include psychiatrists, psychologists, licensed professional counselors and licensed social workers.

 As opposed to psychoanalysis, which focuses heavily on the past, cognitive behavioral therapy is a problem-oriented strategy which helps a person look at dysfunctional patterns within their current life.
 Past events aren’t ignored, however, the focus is on helping a person identify and change current thoughts, emotional reactions, and behaviors which are damaging their life and recovery.

 Role Of Cognitive Behavioral Therapy In Addiction Treatment